RdeWilde/insight-ui/README.md

   }
 ```

-Then rebuild the `insight-ui` service:
+Then rebuild the `ion-insight-ui` service:

 ```
 $ npm run build